 Meyer “Micky” Malka is the founder of Ribbit Capital.
 After two decades as an investor and serial entrepreneur —he started Heptagon Group, a broker/dealer at the age of 19— Malka intends to use Ribbit as an agent for change in the ossified and slow-to-change financial services category.
 The combination of Malka’s deep understanding of the financial services sector, the technologies that drive it, and the access to capital that Ribbit offers, are providing global entrepreneurs with the access and know-how required to create the transformative businesses of the future.

-Malka is a member of the Board of Directors of Wonga, a company that is showing banks how lending is done, by offering short-term financing with dazzling speed, convenience and flexibility.
-He also serves as a Director of MercadoLibre (NASDAQ:MELI), the largest online marketplace in Latin American, and is a Director of the Bitcoin Foundation, a non-profit with a mission to standardize, protect and promote the use of Bitcoin cryptographic money for the benefit of users worldwide.
-He has co-founded several companies, including most recently Lemon, an innovative wallet-in-the-cloud service that was sold to Lifelock in 2013.
+Malka serves as a Director of MercadoLibre (NASDAQ:MELI), the largest online marketplace in Latin America, and is a Director of the Bitcoin Foundation, a non-profit with a mission to standardize, protect and promote the use of Bitcoin cryptographic money for the benefit of users worldwide.
+He is a former member of the Board of Directors of Wonga, a company that is showing banks how lending is done, by offering short-term financing with dazzling speed, convenience and flexibility.
+Malka has co-founded several companies, including most recently Lemon, an innovative wallet-in-the-cloud service that was sold to Lifelock in 2013.

 Prior to Ribbit, Nick served as Entrepreneur in Residence at Aspire Public Schools, where he incubated Schoolzilla, a cloud-based educational data management and analytics platform.
 Earlier in his career, Nick was a Director at Verne Global and a Senior Analyst at Yale Investments, where he contributed to over $800 million in new investment commitments across a diversity of asset classes, including U.S. public equities, venture capital, and natural resources.
 Extending his energy to service in the public sector, Nick was also elected to New Haven’s Board of Alderman —the city council— where he focused his efforts on the city’s economic development and education policy.